abdurrahimcs50/RAG_Chatbot_Project/README.md

 2. **Model Selection**

    - Choose your preferred language model from the dropdown menu in the sidebar.
-   - Options include `openai/gpt-4o`, `openai/gpt-4o-mini`, and `azure-openai/gpt-4o` depending on your API keys.
+   - Options include `openai/gpt-4o`, `openai/gpt-4o-mini` depending on your API keys.

 3. **RAG Source Uploads**